Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->save('/var/media/dash-stream.mpd');

-HTTP Live Streaming (also known as HLS) is an adaptive bitrate streaming protocol.
-It uses HTTP-based file downloads and M3U playlists.
-Learn more
+HTTP Live Streaming (HLS) is an adaptive bitrate streaming protocol that uses HTTP-based file downloads and M3U playlists.

 $video->hls()